It’s a fresh and unique approach to what typically is a vanilla and uninspiring process.

 When you start the initial draft of your school vision, get out of school.
 I encourage you to not use any technology either.

 Grab a journal, a pen, and get out of the normal routine.
-When I wrote my current vivid vision I bounced between long walks outside and time in a favorite coffee shop.
+When I wrote my current Remarkable Vision I bounced between long walks outside and time in a favorite coffee shop.

 Breaking the routine of your day-to-day allows you to dream.